 A landing page might be the most important investment in your customer acquisition strategy.
 After all, the priority weighs heavily when you consider building what will be many customers’ first-ever introduction to your brand.

-In this article, we’ll explain what a landing page for ecommerce is, why landing pages matter, and how they work, and we’ll show off some of our favorite ecommerce landing page examples.
+In this article, I’ll explain what a landing page for ecommerce is, why landing pages matter, and how they work, and we’ll show off some of our favorite ecommerce landing page examples.

 What is a Landing Page for Ecommerce?